Spinach Salad with Spicy Tomato Vinaigrette and a Visit to the Chef’s Garden and Wine Cellar at Keswick Hall

 We have traveled through many states in the South over the last year searching for some of the great places, farms and people behind our food.
 One state that we had not been to on our travels, before now, was Virginia.
 I went to school in Richmond and have visited several cities in Virginia for vacation over the years (Virginia Beach and Williamsburg to name a few), but searching for culinary adventures brought a new perspective to Virginia for this visit.

-As you may know, if you are a regular reader of Bunkycooks, our first stop in this On the Road adventure was outside of Charlottesville at Keswick Hall in Keswick, Virginia.
+As you may know, if you are a regular reader of Pratesi Living, our first stop on this road trip was outside of Charlottesville at Keswick Hall in Keswick, Virginia.
 This area is nestled in the Blue Ridge Mountains and has extremely fertile soil with a moderate climate.
 Charlottesville is probably best known for Monticello (Thomas Jefferson’s home), the University of Virginia and beautiful farm country.
 It is also known for great food, especially now that Keswick Hall has recently been designated the #1 hotel in North America for food with a score of 97.8 in Condé Nast Traveler’s Gold List for 2011.

 Keswick Hall graciously arranged for us to meet with most everyone related to food and wine at the property during our visit so that we could get a broader perspective on the area and have a better sense of why this place is so special beyond the obvious beauty and history of the hotel.